DCCXXV/gato-os/README.md

 gato f rm ~/Photos
 ```

+This will have a GUI too.

 ### TO BE DONE

 - Auto convert files when changing the extension from anywhere
 - Ghost commands (if the program is not installed run it will run it in an ephemereal container)
 - First class integration with syncthing
 - Small QOL changes for developers (like detecting when you are trying to run something on an used port and launching a cosmic notification telling you which program is using it and more)
+- (very in the future) an android app that merges the functionality of syncthing and kdeconnect.

 **Shortcuts:**